 1. Jeera is fantastic for digestion

 One of the most well-known jeera water uses.
-The powerful anti-gas chemicals within protect the body against irritable bowel disease and solves flatulence, belching and burps in a flash.
+The powerful anti-gas chemicals that protect the body against irritable bowel disease and solve flatulence, belching, and burps in a flash.
 It should be first on the list of everyone looking for a simple, quick remedy for their stomach woes.

 2. Jeera water is anti-inflammatory